bnicholson17/ELK-Stack-project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 Using Ansible playbooks allow us to automate the configuration of multiple servers at the same time.
-This is extremtly time-efficient and saves us from having to manually configure each server.
+This is extremely time-efficient and saves us from having to manually configure each server.
 In addition to this, Ansible playbooks are human readable, allowing users to easily write and edit playbooks and configuration files.

 The playbook implements the following tasks: